 How to Tell is Your Sourdough Starter is Active

-When making sourdough the most crucial part is making sure your starter is active and ready to be used.
-Without an active starter, your bread will not rise.
-Thankfully this is easy to check.
-I like to keep a rubber band on the jar that I keep my starter in.
-I put the rubber band where the starter is when I feed it.
-After it has set for a few hours, I can tell if the starter has risen, and by how much.
-This is a good way to see if your starter is becoming active.
+The key to successful sourdough bread is ensuring that your starter is active and ready for use.
+An inactive starter means your bread won’t rise.
+Fortunately, it’s simple to test.
+I like to place a rubber band around the jar at the level of the starter when I feed it.
+After a few hours, I can easily see if the starter has risen and by how much.

 Equipment for Making Sourdough Bread